jundalisay/superbnetlify/content/en/research/smith/theory-moral-sentiments/part-2/section-2/chapter-2.md

 <!-- To them, the other man is as good as he.
 They do not enter into his self-love. -->

-12 The sufferer's resentment becomes stronger the greater and more irreparable the evil done. <!-- Likewise, the spectators' sympathetic indignation and the agent's sense of guilt runs higher. -->
+{{< s v="12" >}} The sufferer's resentment becomes stronger the greater and more irreparable the evil done. <!-- Likewise, the spectators' sympathetic indignation and the agent's sense of guilt runs higher. -->

-The most sacred laws are=
+The most sacred laws are:
 1. Those which protect life - all humans are guaranteed to be living
 2. Those which protect property and possessions - these are the things that we already have
 3. Those which protect rights and contracts - these are things that are expected to come